Byron Janis: Biography

 In 1967, Janis accidentally unearthed what The New York Times called "That rarest of all musical items...", two previously unknown manuscripts of published Chopin waltzes (Op.
 18 and Op.
 70, No. 1) at the Chateau de Thoiry in France.
 Several years later, Janis found the same two waltzes in different versions at Yale University.
-These manuscripts are published together under one cover in Frédéric Chopin, ed.
-Byron Janis, The Most Dramatic Musical Discovery of the Age, Envolve Books, 1978.
+These manuscripts were published together in the 1978 book The Most Dramatic Musical Discovery of the Age.

 In 1973, Janis developed severe arthritis in both hands and wrists.
 In 1985, he talked about his difficulties in public for the first time and became the First Ambassador for the Arthritis Foundation.
 In June 2012, he was presented with a Lifetime Achievement Award for his work in Arthritis Advocacy.